Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

-If you want to get a cannabis license or capital to fund a cannabis business, then you need a business plan.
+If you want to get a cannabis license or money to fund a business working in or with the cannabis industry, then you need a business plan.
 But not just any plan will do.
 You need an amazing business plan to stand out in the cannabis industry.

 Writing a good business plan for any industry isn’t easy.
 It takes a lot of research, planning, and time to develop a plan that instills confidence in the people who read it, and this is particularly true for cannabis business plans.

 Let’s take a closer look at who needs a business plan, what’s required in your plan, parts of the written plan, and how you can get help writing yours.

 A good business plan shows you have more than an idea.
 It gives you a written path forward, which you may need to reach your goals.
 Bottom-line, it’s never a bad day to write a solid business plan.

 If you’re looking for funding for your business, a bank or other type of lender will likely require that you provide a comprehensive business plan before they’ll consider loaning you any amount of money.
 They want to see that your business is a good investment (e.g.., that you can repay the loan), and they’ll look at your past experience, credit history, and business plan to make their decision.

 A business plan is also necessary if you’re pitching your company to investors.
 Angel investors, venture capital investors, startup accelerators, and so on will require that you provide them with a written business plan that shows you have a real strategic plan in place to deliver on the goals you claim you’ll reach.
 Investors want to know that they’ll make money on each investment, so your business plan needs to show them how it will happen when they invest in you.

 But that’s not all.
 If you’re applying for a cannabis business license, state regulators may require that you include a business plan with your license application.
 Even if providing a business plan isn’t a requirement, it’s highly recommended that you submit one with your application materials.
 It’s just one more way you can show application reviewers that awarding a license to you is a good choice.